UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 This means that no one worker has been overloaded with tasks and dominated the running time of the overall calculation.
 This can be achieved by many different means.

 For example, if the task sizes and running times are known in advance, the jobs can be scheduled to allow best resource usage.
-The most common distribution is to distribute large jobs first and then distribute progressively smaller jobs to equal out the workload.
+The most common strategy is to distribute large jobs first and then distribute progressively smaller jobs to equal out the workload.
+In general, the smaller the individual tasks there are the easier it is to balance the load between the workers, however, the more tasks there are to distribute the more load is generated for the source and sink processes.

 If the job sizes can change or the running times are unknown, then an adaptive system could be used which tries to infer future task lengths based upon observed runtimes.

 ![Good load balance](images/load_balance.png)
-*Good load balance*
+_Good load balance_

 The fractal program you will be using employs a queue strategy – tasks are queued waiting for workers, which completed their previous task, to claim them from the top of the queue.
-This ensures that workers that happen to get shorter tasks will complete more tasks, so that they finish roughly at the same time as workers with longer tasks.
+This ensures that workers that are assigned shorter tasks will complete more tasks and finish roughly at the same time as workers with longer tasks.

 #### Quantifying the load imbalance